 Currently, my most important research projects are:

-- The digital business models of the press (2013-): A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of digital subscription.
-(See also my documentation website Paywall Watch and the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
+- The digital business models of the press (2013-): A project about how the business of newspapers adapt to the digital age, with a particular focus on the implementation of online subscriptions.
+(See also the special issue of Journalistica on “Journalism in an industry“, which I edited in 2013.)
 A later stage in this research will take place within the framework of the collaborative research project “Digitization and Diversity – Potentials and challenges for diversity in the culture and media sector“.